GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Release plan

 \section{Release plan}

-As we touched upon in Section \ref{sec:related}, most current LLMs are not publicly accessible.
-There may be several reasons for this, including commercial competitiveness, concerns about the potential for misuse, and legal restrictions relating to, e.g., the General Data Protection Regulation (GDPR).
-We believe that models, and model components including data, should be shared as openly as possible in the interest of value creation, transparency, democratization, and replicability.
-On the other hand, we also believe that models should be shared in a safe and responsible manner in order to reduce the risk of adverse consequences. \citet{solaiman2023gradient} provides a good discussion and overview of the complexities involved in defining a suitable release strategy for an LLM.
+As we touched upon in Section \ref{sec:related}, it is not obvious that new LLMs are released openly, and different developers have opted for different release strategies.
+Some opt for a completely open release where the weights of the model can be downloaded freely and the user is permitted to both modify and redistribute the weights, as well as to integrate the model in various types of applications, both academic and commercial.
+Others opt to not share the model weights at all, due to reasons such as commercial advantage, concerns about the potential for misuse, or legal restrictions relating to, e.g., the General Data Protection Regulation (GDPR). \citet{solaiman2023gradient} provides a good discussion and overview of the complexities involved in defining a suitable release strategy for an LLM.

-As a compromise between openness and caution, we have opted for a preliminary {\em restricted pre-release} with the intention to eventually get to a completely open release of the GPT-SW3 models.
-The current prelease currently includes manual audit of applications, where access is granted to organizations and individuals in the Nordic NLP ecosystem that aim to use the models for research purposes, and subject to a slightly modified version of the BigScience Responsible AI License (RAIL).\footnote{\url{bigscience.huggingface.co/blog/the-bigscience-rail-license}}